https://www.sikich.com

 The Future of Mobile Client Authentication

 What exactly will this change affect?
-The primary user-facing change will be seen with mobile clients.
+Mobile clients will experience the most user-facing changes.
 Microsoft licenses the use of ActiveSync (EAS) to many mobile device vendors, in order to enable connectivity from their built-in mail clients to Exchange, such as the Mail app in iOS.
 The burden will be on mobile device OS vendors to upgrade their clients to support modern authentication.
 In the case of Apple and iOS, starting with iOS 11, modern authentication is supported.

-First, survey the devices and OS versions in use in your environment to ensure that only up-to-date operating systems are in use.
-To take it one step further and eliminate the dependency on OS vendors, enforce the use of the Outlook mobile app across your organization.
+To prepare for this change, you should survey the devices and OS versions used in your environment to ensure that only up-to-date operating systems are in use.
+To take it one step further and eliminate the dependency on OS vendors, enforce the Outlook mobile app across your organization.
 Not only will this guarantee the continued flow of email at the time of cut off, but it also will ensure the use of a fantastic app that Microsoft is continuously improving.

 Time to Move Away from IMAP4 and POP3

 While Microsoft plans to update POP3 and IMAP4 connections to support modern authentication, I recommend moving away from them completely.
-You should identify critical applications that require these protocols and find out what options you have to move away from them.
-For those using email clients that rely on them for sending messages, now is the time to take these options out of their hands.
+You should identify critical applications that require these protocols and find out how you can move away from them.
+The SMTP protocol is not being changed; this may be a potential work around.

 Identifying the Weak Links